liberspirita-lisk/NewEraLiskPool/README.md

 see "(https://github.com/thepool-io/lisk-php)"

 ## Set your configuration
-edit the file 'config'.
+edit the file 'config.SAV' and rename it to 'config'.
 It should be enought documented to be self explained.

 ### edit or create a hidden file .sqliterc in your home
 with this inside :